 The need for senior living can be unexpected and sudden due to medical emergencies or the realization that living at home is no longer safe.
 Many senior financial services will provide a bridge loan to help cover the costs during the transition.
-Typically, the condition of the loan states that the short-term loan will need to be repaid once the funds are available, like for example, through the sale of a house.
+The condition of the loan states it will be repaid once the funds are available, like for example, through the sale of a house.